On the spectra of Commuting Graphs: Abstract

 \section{Abstract}

-We describe the spectrum of the Laplacian matrix of the commuting graph associated to a finite group, using group theoretic information.
-Various graph invariants (such as diameter, isoperimetric number, clique number, mean distance) of the commuting graph associated to a finite group are determined.
-We produce a number of examples to illustrate applications of our results.
+We describe the complete spectra of Laplacian, signless Laplacian, and adjacency matrices associated with the commuting graphs of a finite group using group theoretic information.
+We provide a method to find the center of a group by only using the Laplacian of the commuting graph of the group.
+The graph invariants (such as diameter, clique number, and mean distance) of the commuting graph associated with a finite group are determined.
+We produce a number of examples to illustrate the applications of our results.